 Ship radiometers – ISAR

 Another type of ship-board instrument, the Infrared Sea surface temperature Autonomous Radiometer (ISAR; (Donlon et al., 2008)) also provides SSTskin for VIIRS validation.
 ISARs are autonomous, filter radiometers with two internal blackbody calibration targets and, as with the M-AERIs, have pre- and post-deployment laboratory calibration against NIST-traceable calibrators to provide SI traceability.
 Data are relayed in real-time by the Iridium satellite telecommunications system.
 Two ISARs have been deployed on the M/V Andromeda Leader of NYK Lines which plies between Japan and the USA; the round-trip takes about two months (Figure 6).
-The ISARs are periodically swapped over during a port call to allow refurbishment and recalibration without interrupting the time series of measurements.
+The ISARs are periodically swapped during port calls to allow refurbishment and recalibration without interrupting the time series of measurements.